react-ui-org/react-ui/README.md

    <Button label="My Button" />
    ```

-Head to [the docs](https://react-ui.io) to see how to use, customize, and
-extend React UI.
+Head to [the docs][rui-docs] to see how to use, customize, and extend React UI.

 ### Development Mode